 Canada established diplomatic relations with the Holy See in 1969 and maintains separate diplomatic missions to the Republic of Italy and to the Holy See.
 Canada recognizes the important international role and influence of the Holy See, particularly for the world’s 1.2 billion Catholics.

-On October 12, 2014, Pope Francis marked the canonization of Canada’s two newest saints, François de Laval and Marie de l’Incarnation at a Mass celebrated at St Peter’s Basilica.
+In 2014, Pope Francis marked the canonization of Canada’s two newest saints, François de Laval and Marie de l’Incarnation at a Mass celebrated at St Peter’s Basilica.

 Dennis A. Savoie is the Ambassador of Canada to the Holy See.